Sweet Potatoes Are a Super Food

 - One of the most versatile and healthful vegetables available.

 - Chock-full of disease-preventing, cancer-fighting, and immune-boosting benefits.

 - Good sources of the anti-inflammatory nutrients vitamins A and C, making them an excellent food choice for those suffering from arthritis or asthma.

-- great for people with diabetes because it ranks low on the glycemic index and has less of an effect on blood glucose levels.
+- Great for people with diabetes because they rank low on the glycemic index and have less of an effect on blood glucose levels.

 If you don't have room for a full garden but want to grow sweet potatoes, you might consider container gardening as an option.
 They grow well in containers, and the container offers additional protection against slugs and other pests that might damage the plants in a standard garden.

 - Large container.
 Avoid metal containers.
 Clay is great, and a whiskey barrel makes a fine choice.